Skip to content ↓

 Q4

-We know that your occupation is being an author, if you could have a different job, what job would you choose and why?
+We know that your occupation is being an author.
+If you could have a different job, what job would you choose and why?

 Q5